passoswell/utils/README.md

 The instalation of this lib into a project of any platform is quite simple.
 You basicaly have four different options for how to add this repository into your project.

 ### If you are not interested in updates
-Just download the repository as a zip file, extract the content and move it to the desired folder inside your project.
-Note that you might have to download the submodules manualy using the same procedure.
+Just download the repository as a zip file [through this link](https://github.com/passoswell/utils/archive/refs/heads/master.zip), extract the content and move it to the desired folder inside your project.
+Note that you will have to download the submodules manualy using the same procedure on their respective repositories.

 ### Adding as a submodule to your git repository
 To do that, just open the terminal inside the folder where you have your repository cloned, open the terminal and type: